What's a fun, friendly way to introduce a little competition into a series without having to commit to a multi-episode format like a Tournament Arc?

 - The SpongeBob SquarePants episode "A Friendly Game" has SpongeBob and Patrick build a miniature golf course inside SpongeBob's house when it's raining.
 They then try to play a round without disturbing their Grumpy Bear neighbor Squidward.

 - Steven Universe episode "Rose's Room" starts with Steven eating four cans of creamed corn so he can take the Crystal Gems mini-golfing, only to face disappointment when they must immediately leave for another mission.
-He resorts to playing a mini-golf video game, but misses the final cut scene of the "secret ending" when the Gems accidentally blow up his television.
+He resorts to playing a mini-golf video game, Golf Quest Mini, but misses the all-important final cut scene of the "secret ending" when the Gems accidentally blow up his television.
 He finally gets his wish at the end of the episode when the Crystal Gems make time to go mini-golfing - Garnet even wears Greg's old golf pants.

 - Tiny Toon Adventures: